-From Mobike to Ofo: China’s bike-sharing startups are using huge levels of funding for global expansion
+China’s bike-sharing startups are using huge levels of funding for global expansion

 China is home to an interesting sharing economy phenomenon: bike-sharing startups.
 And boy, are they successful.

-Ofo , Mobike’s biggest competitor, announced earlier this year that the startup is worth more than $2bn, reaching a cosy unicorn status.
+Ofo announced earlier this year that the startup is worth more than $2bn, reaching a cozy unicorn status.

+This week, it also said it has raised more than $700m in its latest funding round, the largest amount raised by a bike startup in the country.

+The round was led by Alibaba Group, as well as additional investment from its current investors including the ride-sharing firm Didi Chuxing.

 The Beijing-based company has over 3m bikes in more than 50 Chinese cities.
 It isn’t happy with just staying on home soil, in an interview with CNBC, chief executive Dai Wei said it is targeting expansion to 20 countries before the end of 2017.